Quality takes time. One bean at a time.

 This natural processed coffee from Ikkis illustrates the fruit-forward complexity that natural processing produces — broader flavor range with heavier body.

-Honey coffee flavors sit between washed and natural patterns.
-Among 59 honey processed coffees, milk chocolate appears in 15%, caramel in 10%, sweet in 8%, orange in 8%, and dark chocolate in 8%.
-Honey processing creates balanced sweetness—milk chocolate and caramel dominate with combined 25% frequency, showing the sweet character contributed by mucilage sugars remaining on beans during drying.
-The descriptor "sweet" appearing as a distinct flavor note (8%) confirms sugar influence.
-Citrus and orange (8% combined) maintain some brightness characteristic of cleaner processing.
-The profile sits between washed processing's chocolate-caramel concentration and natural processing's diverse fruit notes, as expected from a hybrid method.
+Honey coffees sit between those two patterns.
+Among 59 honey processed coffees, milk chocolate leads at 15%, caramel at 10%, sweet and orange each at 8%, dark chocolate at 8%.
+Milk chocolate and caramel combined account for 25% of flavor descriptors—the sweet character from mucilage sugars staying on beans during drying.
+"Sweet" appearing as a distinct descriptor (8%) reinforces that sugar influence.
+Orange at 8% maintains some brightness typical of cleaner processing.
+The profile genuinely sits between washed and natural, as expected from a hybrid method.

 This honey processed coffee from Ikkis demonstrates the balanced sweetness and maintained brightness that honey processing typically delivers.